-Overall, gross income increased by 13.5% compared with the previous year (2022: 8%) due to increased funding from the Environment agency, Sport England Together Fund, and an increase in memberships particularly from trade and associations.
+Overall, gross income increased by 1.9% compared with the previous year (2023: 13.5%) due to stable funding from the Environment agency and the Sport England Together Fund, and year 1 funding for the Catchwise project.

-Environment Agency income increased by 6.9% (2022: 12.2%) and completed the fourth and final year of the National Angling Strategic Services Contract.
-Income from Sport England decreased by 6.6% (2022: 1%).
-The Environment Agency contract has been extended for a further year, until March 2024.
+Environment Agency income increased by 5.9% (2023: 6.9%) and completed the fourth and final year of the National Angling Strategic Services Contract.
+Income from Sport England increased by 7.9% (2023: 6.6%).
 The current Sport England 5-year contract continues until March 2027.

-We were successful in receiving a second round of funding from the Esmée Fairbairn Foundation during the year and we continue to make good progress through The Missing Salmon Alliance for our campaigns and advocacy work at a national level.
+We were successful in receiving a third round of funding from the Esmée Fairbairn Foundation during the year and we continue to make good progress through The Missing Salmon Alliance for our campaigns and advocacy work at a national level.
 Our work through schools with the support of Shakespeare has also been extremely well received.

-Expenditure increased by 13.8% (2022: 13.5%) compared with the previous year.
-This was due to several factors, predominantly being more operational activity to support the increased activity across multiple areas of the organisation.
+Expenditure increased by 2.7% (2023: 13.8%) compared with the previous year.
+This was representative of a more stable year of delivery following the larger step change from 2022 into 2023.